This post may contain affiliate links. Please read our disclosure policy.

 Cheesecake

-• Before serving, carefully unmold the cheesecake from the pan.
-Use a small spatula to assist any parts that are sticking to the pan.
-Allow the pan to do most of the work, some of the cheesecake may stick to the pan, but the cheesecake should naturally separate from the pan.
+• To Serve: Before serving, carefully unmold the cheesecake from the pan, using a small spatula to assist with any sticking parts.
+The cheesecake should naturally separate from the pan.
+Add your desired toppings, cut, and serve.

 Video